Are you looking for epic day trips from Exeter? There are lots of wonderful places to enjoy near the city. We’ve got over 12 listed below!

 With millennia of fascinating history, charming cobbled streets, and plenty of trendy bars and cosy restaurants, there’s plenty to do in Exeter.
 The second-largest city of Devon is an excellent destination for a UK holiday or staycation.

 Most of these day trips from Exeter focus on the surrounding nature, but Plymouth is also worth visiting and is only an hours drive away.
-Here are ten day trip ideas that are easy to reach from Exeter!
+Here are some day trip ideas that are easy to reach from Exeter!

 The Best Day Trips from Exeter

 I’m a bit biased (my gran has lived in Exmouth my whole life and I actually spent three months living there myself), but I think Exmouth is one of the best beach destinations in the country.
 It sits on the edge of the Jurassic Coast – which I’ll go into in a bit more detail in the next entry – and the Exe Estuary.

 The Jurassic Coast has epic cliffs – some only a 20 minute walk from Exmouth centre.
 On a sunny day, there are spectacular views, and it’s possible to walk back to Budleigh Salterton, the next town.

 The Exe Estuary has various villages dotted along both sides, and you can take a boat from Exmouth to Starcross on the other side.
 There’s a boardwalk along the side of the estuary too, so you can walk, enjoy the views, and birdwatch!
 Exmouth is the furthest point from Exeter on the eastern side, so you can stop at different villages on the way.